Embird Embroidery Software

 Animation of design composed from vector objects

-To get started, please read the tutorials included in this help file.
-They are accessible from the left panel of this window.
-Tutorials are sorted in a recommended order of reading.
-Also, this help file contains other chapters like description of a main menu items and object parameters.
-Please refer to the index at the left side of this window for a specific topic.
+To begin, review the tutorials located in the left panel of the Studio's help window, which are sorted in a recommended reading order.
+This help file also contains detailed descriptions of menu items and object parameters.
+Refer to the index for specific topics.

 Controlling the Thread Flow with Connections